 This is one of the main reasons why you should not pile the grass clippings around trees, as sooner or later the fungal growth will start damaging and even rotting the tree.
 Make sure when you are using the grass clippings around your trees to leave a couple of inches between the grass clippings and the trees, in such a way that they are not touching each other.
 If you want to know how to make compost step by step with grass clippings then check out my recent article How to make compost at home step by step ( In 12 Steps ).

 In a lot of neighborhoods, people seem to simply pile the grass clippings around their trees, and after a while, it looks like the tree is growing out of a small hill.
-This is extremely harmful to any tree for two reasons, due to fungal growth and due to the anaerobic bacterias.
-Anaerobic bacterias do not need air to survive, and your main goal with mulching or composting is to have aerobic bacterias which need air, this way they will also aerate the mulch or compost.
+This is extremely harmful to any tree for two reasons, fungal growth, and anaerobic bacteria.
+Anaerobic bacteria do not need air to survive, and your main goal with mulching or composting is to have aerobic bacterias which need air, this way they will also aerate the mulch or compost.

-If you are using too much grass clippings around your trees, then sooner or later the anaerobic bacterias will take over.
-The anaerobic bacterias do break down the grass clippings but they do it a lot slower than bacterias that do need oxygen.
-Go check the grass clippings around your trees, and if the bottom layer of grass clippings are compacted, gray, and look like a fuzzy carpet then you are using way too many grass clippings.
+If you are using too much grass clippings around your trees, then sooner or later the anaerobic bacteria will take over.
+The anaerobic bacteria do break down the grass clippings but they do it a lot slower than bacteria that do need oxygen.
+Go check the grass clippings around your trees, and if the bottom layer of grass clippings is compacted, gray, and looks like a fuzzy carpet then you are using way too many grass clippings.

 To fix this problem, you will have to remove the old grass clippings and add a thinner layer of fresh grass clippings.
 If you live in East Texas and you want to know what are the best vegetables to grow in this area are then check out my recent article Best Vegetables To Grow In East Texas ( Top 10 ).